hazelcast/hazelcast-jet/site/docs/sql/intro.md

 In the first release, Jet SQL supports the following features:

-- SQL Queries over [Apache Kafka topics](kafka-connector.md) and files (local and remote) (TODO)
+- SQL queries over [Apache Kafka topics](kafka-connector.md) and files (local and remote) (TODO)
 - Joining Kafka or file data with local IMaps (enrichment)
 - Filtering and projection using [SQL